SayeedSanjana/patient-service-api/README.md

  2. npm i --save-dev nodemon // any changes made on code is instantly reflected on server without restarting it
  3. npm i dotenv // dotenv configuration file for safe keeping ports and connection strings
  4. npm i mongoose // api for express js to connect and CRUD mongo db

+ ## New
+ 5. npm install --save multer //for multipart form